 The Collaborative Process provides many benefits.
 Not only can it help keep things productive and respectful, it opens the lines of communication and maximizes the prospect of a positive outcome and friendly future relations.
-Divorce lawyers are here to help and John and Sally are a great example of how the Collaborative Process can work.
+Divorce lawyers are here to help and John and Sally are a great example of how the Collaborative Process can help solve separation property issues.

-John and Sally were married for 18 years and have two teenaged children.
+John and Sally had a marriage of 18 years and have two teenaged children.
 Both John and Sally have well-paying jobs and earn about the same salary.
 Over the course of their relationship, they have accumulated a number of assets and debts.
 Actually, John and Sally are not real people but their story is a composite of real stories.

 John came to me for representation.
 He and Sally had agreed to work out a resolution through Collaborative Process instead of going to Court.
 Custody of the teenagers was not an issue.
 The children had a close relationship with both parents and were already going back and forth between their parents’ homes.

 Although communication was difficult regarding other issues, including the cause of their separation, John and Sally could communicate regarding the children.
 Their difficulties revolved primarily around the division of their personal and shared property.
 Sally retained a Collaboratively trained lawyer, and we had a series of four-way meetings.
 Initially, we signed the Participation Agreement and dealt with urgent issues.
 We then began to accumulate documentation regarding their assets and debts on the date of separation and marriage.